 Content ideas for Christmas and December can be difficult if you have a service-based business.
 So if you are looking for some inspiration for your content then look no further… Here is an early Christmas gift from me to you! 🎅

-This list of content ideas will be helpful to most businesses, but particularly for service-based businesses and entrepreneurs that don’t have products to sell during the festive period.
+This list of content ideas will be helpful to most businesses, but particularly for service-based businesses and entrepreneurs who don't have products to sell during the festive period.

 21 Social Media Content Ideas for Christmas And December

 - What are your Christmas working hours?
 Make these clear and accessible so people know when they can get in touch with you

 - Will your business be closed over the holidays?
 Make this known, give a clear outline of when your business will be closed.

 - Start a Christmas Countdown.
 You could put a countdown sticker onto your photos to show how many days there are to go or make it into a bigger content theme for the whole month, or part of the month.

 - Are you sending Christmas gifts to your clients?
 Create a post to show how much you care about your clients.

 - Are you giving to any charitable causes?
 Explain what they are and why you are giving.